Murrilwane Wildlife Sanctuary

 summary

-Curieuse Island, with its rich natural environment and unique wildlife—especially as a habitat for the Aldabra giant tortoise—is an attractive destination for nature lovers and eco-tourists.
+Curieuse Island, with its rich natural environment and unique wildlife—especially as a habitat for the Aldabra giant tortoise—is an attractive destination for nature lovers and travelers seeking ecotourism.

 Learn more